 Subscribe today and learn tips and techniques from how-to videos.
 Also join me on regular homestead tours to get inspiration and motivation!

 Transitioning to urban homesteading can be tough at times.
 I know because I’m in that transition myself and encountering challenges and problems that I didn’t have before.
 But I’m learning a lot!

 So you’ll have those days where nothing seems to go right and everything seems to be stacked against you.

 Searching on Google or YouTube will only get you so far.
-That’s why I created Seed to Table, the monthly membership for families growing food at home.
-With the resources available, it will take you further faster (or at least as fast as your plants can grow!)
+That’s why I offer garden coaching sessions.
+With the 1-1 help you’ll receive from me personally, it will take you further faster (or at least as fast as your plants can grow!)